-DSNY has observed no significant difference in performance in the field between the Volt and the Prius.
-A Prius has more cargo space than a Volt and seats five, while the Volt seats only four, but these differences are not material for typical DSNY sedan operations.
-The requirement of charging the Volt creates certain operational issues not posed by the Prius, including a comparatively long charge time (about three hours at 240V), the limited number of parking spots with charging equipment at DSNY facilities, and the need for electrical upgrades at certain DSNY facilities to accommodate the required amperage for vehicle charging.
-The environmental benefits of operating a Volt over the Prius for DSNY's fleet can only be obtained via an adequate infrastructure and flexibility in charging time.
-As agency resources are limited, it must be determined whether such benefits of the Volt are worth the cost premium compared to the Prius absent subsidy support, or whether, for example, greater Agency carbon emissions reductions can be achieved at lower cost by other measures, such as converting certain DSNY facilities to natural gas heat from fuel oil.
+In determining which vehicles to purchase, DSNY evaluated the Volt's and conventional hybrid's operational performance together with environmental considerations.
+DSNY has observed no significant difference in performance in the field between the Volt and the Prius or Fusion Hybrid.
+A Prius has more cargo space than a Volt and like the Fusion seats five, while the Volt seats only four, but these differences are not material for typical DSNY sedan operations.
+The requirement of charging the Volt creates certain operational issues not posed by the Prius or Fusion Hybrid, including a comparatively long charge time (about three hours at 240V), the limited number of parking spots with charging equipment at DSNY facilities, and the need for electrical upgrades at certain DSNY facilities to accommodate the required amperage for vehicle charging.
+The environmental benefits of operating a Volt over the Prius or Fusion Hybrid for DSNY's fleet (equivalent to 24 to 27 more mpg equivalent, with lower local emissions and lower carbon emissions) can only be obtained via an adequate infrastructure and flexibility in charging time.